-As of March 31, 2023, Mr. Sam Lai, our Chairman of the Board, Chief Executive Officer, and Interim Chief Financial Officer, and Maggie Yu, our Senior Vice President, who are husband and wife, beneficially owned an aggregate of 33,311,576 shares of our common stock, which represents approximately 95% of the voting power of our outstanding common stock.
+As of March 26, 2024, Mr. Sam Lai, our Chairman of the Board, Chief Executive Officer, and Interim Chief Financial Officer, and Maggie Yu, our Senior Vice President and member of the Board, who are husband and wife, beneficially owned an aggregate of 33,325,984 shares of our common stock, which represents approximately 95% of the voting power of our outstanding common stock.
 Because of this voting control through the shares of the common stock they beneficially own, they are able to significantly influence membership of our Board of Directors, as well as all other matters requiring stockholder approval.
 The interests of our Chief Executive Officer and Senior Vice President may differ from the interests of other stockholders with respect to the issuance of shares, business transactions with or sales to other companies, selection of other officers and directors and other business decisions.
 The minority stockholders will have no way of overriding decisions made by our Chief Executive Officer and our Senior Vice President.